The Garden Grazer

 Tools You'll Need

-Vegan roasted butternut squash soup cooking in a large pot with a metal ladle
+A ladle lifting up vegan roasted butternut squash soup while it cooks in a large pot

 Serving

-Toppings are optional but delicious for additional flavor and texture!
+Toppings are optional (but delicious!) for flavor and texture.
 A few ideas include:

-• Maple-Vanilla Candied Walnuts: This is my favorite addition for crunch, texture, and natural sweetness!
+• Maple-Vanilla Candied Walnuts: My favorite addition for crunch, texture, and sweetness!

 • A drizzle of pure maple syrup